Shutterstock 1679841067

 What does the Fellowship include?

-Each Fellow receives a grant of up to GBP 5000.
-This year, the fellowships were tenable for research linked to the following Coventry University research institutes:
+Each Fellow receives a grant of up to GBP 5,000.
+This year, the fellowships are tenable for research linked to the following Coventry University research institute:

 How to apply

-Applicants should first identify and contact a potential collaborator at Coventry University to obtain their consent to the collaboration before submitting an application form online.
+Applicants should first identify and contact a potential collaborator at Coventry University to obtain their consent to the collaboration before submitting an application form.

 Meet the Fellows